AMD's CEO prepares chipmaker for a fight

 AMD Chief Financial Officer Thomas Siefert told analysts on Thursday he expects gross margins in 2012 between 44 percent and 48 percent.
 AMD in the fourth quarter had a gross margin of 46 percent.

-AMD has long struggled to keep up with much larger Intel (INTC.O) in powerful PC processors.
-It and Intel now face challenges from companies like Qualcomm (QCOM.O) that are planning to make low-end PC chips using power-sipping technology licensed to them by Britain's ARM Holdings ARM.L.
+AMD has long struggled to keep up with much larger Intel in powerful PC processors.
+It and Intel now face challenges from companies like Qualcomm that are planning to make low-end PC chips using power-sipping technology licensed to them by Britain's ARM Holdings.

 With PC sales flagging, AMD and Intel have both failed to find a foothold in smartphones and tablets, where ARM chips are widely used.